Your rights when a long-distance train is cancelled, delayed, you miss your connection

 Passengers who are affected by repeated delays or cancellations during the validity of a season pass or other similar ticket can claim compensation according to the compensation system applied by VR.

-Commuter train services in the Helsinki Region are not subject to the same right to standard compensation for delays as long-distance trains.
+Commuter train services are not subject to the same right to standard compensation for delays as long-distance trains.
 Commuter trains are identified by letters.
+The commuter rail connections are defined in the Government Decree.(In Finnish)

-In the Helsinki Region train services, you can claim a price reduction for your season ticket when the service delivered by VR does not correspond to the promises made, for example due to repeated delays and cancellations.
+In the commuter train services, you can claim a price reduction for your season ticket when the service delivered by VR does not correspond to the promises made, for example due to repeated delays and cancellations.

 However, the delays and cancellations do not automatically constitute deficient service.
 Train passengers should be prepared for delays, cancellations and changes in the train service caused by factors such as the weather conditions, even in the case of commuter train services.
 Therefore, the delays must be repeated and exceptionally difficult to constitute deficient service that would justify a price reduction.